-The surface of the roadside rain gardens shall be landscaped with vegetation as designed by a registered Landscape Architech or as approved by the Director of Engineering.
+The surface of the roadside rain gardens shall be landscaped with vegetation as designed by a registered Landscape Architect or as approved by the General Manager, Engineering.

-Roadside rain gardens are not approved for the following Local Areas, unless otherwise approved by the Director of Engineering: Tsawwassen English Bluff and North Delta Ravines.
+Roadside rain gardens are not approved for the following Local Areas, unless otherwise approved by the General Manager, Engineering: Tsawwassen English Bluff and North Delta Ravines.